miesch-code/arsocial/README.md

 **Required Must-have Stories**

 - [x] User logs in
-- [ ] User has and marks their favorite products
+- [x] User has and marks their favorite products
 - [x] User can take images
-- [ ] User can place AR item
+- [x] User can place AR item
 - [x] User can post images
-- [ ] User can follow others
 - [x] Profile pages for each user
-- [ ] User can message images to others
-- [ ] Settings (Accessibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**
 - [ ] User can comments on others’ posts
 - [ ] Rating and/or thumbs up/thumbs down
+- [ ] User can message images to others
+- [ ] Settings (Accessibility, Notification, General)

 ### 2. Screen Archetypes
 * Login